“Any stock worth buying?”

 Thus PE and dividend yields could be some of the components for measuring growth but if we want our money to earn more, we need to assess the cash flow of the company over the next few years – whether it will be positive or negative and then the macro factors governing the sector, which may or may not warrant future plans for expansion.
 Thus growth needs to be looked at from a free flowing cash perspective and how well it can be used for future growth enhancement.
 What is the point of a company giving high dividends and having good profits, if all its cash is to be eaten up by paying interest on the high debt it has taken?

-Remember, value stocks are like pickle – they will taste better over time; so patience is integral to realize profits.
+Remember, value stocks are like pickle – they will taste better over time; patience is integral to realize profits.
 Such stocks will give you a steady earning, are low risk and thus high on safety.
-Lakshmi Machine Works, Century Textiles, CG Power, NCC, Jain Irrigation, Force Motors, GSK Consumer, RBL Bank, Shriram Transport, SKF India, HCL Tech are some of the good value stocks which one can consider for investment.
+Bandhan Bank, HDFC Bank, Vedanta, GSFC, CG Power, TRIL, Bharti Airtel, UPL, Asian Paints are some of the stocks which one can pick up for long term.